Master of Arts in Education (MAE) — Teaching

 Implement culturally relevant, intellectually rich content.

-hours of classroom internship experience
+hours of K-12 classroom experience

 starting salary in most local districts for Master’s prepared teachers